Thank you for your enquiry into the differences between our Galaxy and Mercury car seats.

 2 - Longevity

-The Galaxy car seat is suitable for babies up to 13kg which is approximately 9-12 months.
-The Mercury I-Size car seat is suitable up to 80cm in height which is approximately 15 months and ensures babies sit rear facing for longer.
+The Galaxy car seat is suitable for babies up to 13kg which is approximately 12 months.
+The Stratus I-Size car seat is suitable up to 87cm in height which is approximately 15 months and ensures babies sit rear facing for longer.

 3 – Premium Quality

-The Mercury I- Size car seat is a high end specification product with better fabrics, ventilation system and reinforced shell/plastic technology.
+The Stratus I-Size car seat is a high end specification product with better fabrics, ventilation system and reinforced shell/plastic technology.
 The Galaxy however is a mid-range car seat in comparison, although still tested and approved to ECER 44/04 standards.

 Below are the links to each of these car seats for you to take a further look.